MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 ---
 # required metadata
-title: Financial estimation on projects
+title: Overview of financial estimation on projects
 description: This topic provides information about financial estimation of projects in Dynamics 365 Project Operations.
 author: ruhercul
 manager: AnnBe